cockroachlabs/cockroachdb-runbook-template/system-overview/data-availability.md

 ***The disk stall detection can be tuned*** to meet maximum data availability disruption using the following controls:

 - `COCKROACH_ENGINE_MAX_SYNC_DURATION_DEFAULT` environment variable or its equivalent cluster setting `storage.max_sync_duration` - sets the max allowable time an IO operation can be waiting in the storage layer.
 Default is 20 seconds.
+If both the cluster setting and
 - `COCKROACH_LOG_MAX_SYNC_DURATION` environment variable (there is no equivalent cluster setting) - sets the max allowable time an IO operation can be waiting in the message logging framework.
-Default is 30 seconds.
+Default is 20 seconds.

-These two settings should be adjusted to the same value.
+These two settings should always be set to the same value.

+Setting these settings to a low value (less than 5 seconds) should be avoided because it can result in a "false positive" disk stall detection, triggering an unnecessary node panic.

-***For example***, if the maximum data unavailability must be limited to 20 seconds, set both `COCKROACH_ENGINE_MAX_SYNC_DURATION_DEFAULT` and `COCKROACH_LOG_MAX_SYNC_DURATION` to 15 seconds.
+***For example***, if the maximum data unavailability must be limited to 20 seconds, set both `COCKROACH_ENGINE_MAX_SYNC_DURATION_DEFAULT` and `COCKROACH_LOG_MAX_SYNC_DURATION` to 10 seconds.